logo

 Exchamsiks River

-One of the day-use areas features a year-round boat launch, and the other a 0.5 km interpretive walk through old-growth forest.
-Exchamsiks River Park contains a rare Sitka spruce-salmon berry […]
+This park features a year-round boat launch, as well as 2 km interpretive walk through old-growth forest.
+Exchamsiks River Park contains a rare Sitka spruce-salmon berry red listed plant community.
+The […]

 Read more »